Aundrae Allison: Minnesota Vikings

-Allison was drafted by the Minnesota Vikings in the fifth round (146th overall) of the 2007 NFL Draft.
+Allison was selected by the Minnesota Vikings in the fifth round (146th overall) of the 2007 NFL draft.

 During his rookie season with the Vikings, Allison served as a wide receiver and kickoff returner.
-In Week 13 against the Detroit Lions, Allison returned a kickoff 104 yards for a touchdown—a franchise record.
+In Week 13 against the Detroit Lions, Allison returned a kickoff 104 yards for a touchdown—a franchise record at the time.
 Although not starting, he appeared in 11 of 16 regular season games.
 He caught a total of 8 passes for 122 yds, and returned 20 kicks for 574 yards.

 Allison recorded 10 receptions for 109 yards in 2008.
 After the team's failed attempts to trade him, Allison was waived by the Vikings on August 4, 2009.

 New York Jets

 Allison was claimed off waivers by the New York Jets on August 5, 2009.
 The team waived wide receiver Mario Urrutia to make room for Allison on the roster.
 Allison was sidelined for the 2009 season after suffering a torn ACL against the Philadelphia Eagles in the Jets final preseason game.
 Allison recovered and was preparing to maintain a spot on the active roster.
 This effort would be cut short as Allison was waived on August 29, 2010.